edgedb/easy-edgedb/README.md

 The `uuid` there is the reply from the server showing that we were successful.

 That was easy, but now we want to give `age` to the `PC` and `NPC` types too.
 But we don't want them to live up to 32767 years, because they aren't the type `Vampire`.
 For this we can add a "constraint".
-Instead of `age`, we'll give them a new type called `human_age`.
+Instead of `age`, we'll give them a new type called `HumanAge`.
 Then we can write `constraint` and use [one of the functions](https://edgedb.com/docs/datamodel/constraints) that it can use.
 We will use `max_value()`.
 Now it looks like this:

 ```
-scalar type human_age extending int16 {
+scalar type HumanAge extending int16 {
     constraint max_value(120);
 }
 ```